SuperDARN/rst/docs/references/general/filename.md

 ### Concatenated Files

 Often the user will need to concatenate together multiple files when working on longer periods of data.
-The RST software allow the user to pick any arbitrary name for the concatenated files, but for convenience it is recommnded that the following format is used:
+The RST software allow the user to pick any arbitrary name for the concatenated files, but for convenience it is recommended that the following format is used:
 ```
 *yyyymmdd.hhMM.ss.iii.ttt[ttt].C*
 *yyyy*    | Four digit year (eg 2004)